-We use a two-tiered grading system to give you an overall level of technical difficulty and fitness required for our trekking and mountaineering trips.
-A number will indicate the technical difficulty of the trip and a letter will indicate the level of fitness required.
+We use a two-tiered grading system to give you an overall level of technical difficulty and fitness required for our trekking and mountain climbing trips.
+A number will indicate the technical difficulty and a letter will indicate the level of fitness required.

 |1||Walking on established trekking routes that are well developed, signposted and marked.
 Minimal or no scrambling.
 No trekking experience is required.|

 |2||Walking on established trekking routes that are well developed, signposted and marked.
 May include moderate to steep rock scrambles or scree and snow.
 Exposed places mostly secured with ropes or chains.
 Good to have trekking experience.|

 |3||Some exposure to challenging terrain of snow covered glacier passages, low angle or short section of snow or rocky slopes up to 50 degrees.
 Ropes may be used.
 Expect weather extremities and sub zero cold exposure.
 Peak climbing experience with use of crampon and ice axe is desirable but not essential.|

 |4||Prolong exposure to challenging terrain of snow covered glacier passages, mid to high angle or long section of snow or rocky slopes up to 50 degrees.
 Expect weather extremities and sub zero cold exposure.
 Peak climbing experience with ice and snow mountaineering skills (ie: use of crampon and ice axe, rope-up and fixed rope, self-arrest techniques) is essential.|

 |5||Extreme terrain and weather exposure.
 Very steep ice or rock and require mountaineering skills (rope skills, crampons and self-arrest etc).
 Suitable for competent mountaineers who have climbed consistently at these standards.|